Esri/TRIRIGA-Indoors-FME-ETL/README.md

   3. In Windows Explorer, add the TRIRIGA to Indoors Spatial ETL Tools and Resources zip file to the project folder.
   4. Download the ETL tool workbench templates
      1. Create TRIRIGA To Indoors Field Mapping Template
-        1. Go to FME Hub and download "[Create TRIRIGA to Indoors Field Mapping Template](https://hub.safe.com/publishers/safe-lab/templates/create-tririga-to-indoors-field-mapping-template)"
+        - Go to FME Hub and download "[Create TRIRIGA to Indoors Field Mapping Template](https://hub.safe.com/publishers/safe-lab/templates/create-tririga-to-indoors-field-mapping-template)"
      2. Import TRIRIGA To Indoors
-        1. Go to FME Hub and download "[TRIRIGA to ArcGIS Indoors](https://hub.safe.com/publishers/safe-lab/templates/tririga-to-arcgis-indoors)"
+        - Go to FME Hub and download "[TRIRIGA to ArcGIS Indoors](https://hub.safe.com/publishers/safe-lab/templates/tririga-to-arcgis-indoors)"
   5. Convert each ETL tool workbench template (.fmwt) to a workbench (.fmw).
 Do this for each file.
      1. Open ArcGIS Pro, go to the Analysis menu, Workflows section, Data Interop submenu, Workbench item
      2. After the Data Interoperability Extension loads, open the workbench template (.fmwt file) and immediately save as a workbench (.fmw) file with the same name.
   6. In the Pro project, create a new toolbox to contain the ETL tools.
-     1. Confirm these steps: In the Catalog pane, in the Project tab, right-click on Toolboxes and choose "New Toolbox".
+     - Confirm these steps: In the Catalog pane, in the Project tab, right-click on Toolboxes and choose "New Toolbox".
 Name is something like "TRIRIGA to Indoors".
   7. In the Pro project, create a spatial ETL tool for each workbench.
-For each workbench:
-     1. Right-click on the new toolbox you created in the previous step, then choose New, Spatial ETL Tool.
-Fill in the fields below.
+For each workbench, right-click on the new toolbox you created in the previous step then choose New, Spatial ETL Tool.
+Then fill in the fields below:
      1. Name: (name each workbench as we have, but without spaces, i.e. "CreateTRIRIGAToIndoorsFieldMappingTemplate" or "ImportTRIRIGAToIndoors")
      2. Label: (name each workbench as we have, i.e. "Create TRIRIGA To Indoors Field Mapping Template" or "Import TRIRIGA To Indoors")
      3. Workspace: (pick the .fmw file)
      4. Options:
         1. Import FMW: checked
         2. Store tool with relative path: n/a
   8. When you are finished, you should have a toolbox that looks like this:
 ![Toolbox](assets/SS-Pro-Toolbox.png)